amitmore17/event_geolocalization_dataset/readme.md

 "A Pseudo-likelihood Approach For Geo-localization of Events From Crowd-sourced Sensor-Metadata".

 The metadata corresponding to the ith experiment can be found in "dataset/exp_i.pk".
-The information about the corresponding video files can be found in "video_info/exp_i.pk".
+The information about the video files can be found in "video_info/exp_i.pk".
 The individual files can be read using python2.7 pickle syntax as shown in ```read_data.py``` and ```read_video_info.py```, respectively.

 ## Sensor Metadata